cjsostad/designatedlands_main/README.md

 Takes `designations_overlapping` and produces a non-overlapping output:

 1. **Union** (`arcpy.analysis.Union`): Splits all polygons at every intersection boundary, creating planar topology.
 Every resulting polygon fragment knows which original designations it belonged to.
+2. **Python-based spatial grouping** similar to "disolve": Fragments are grouped by a composite key of centroid coordinates, area, and perimeter (not an `arcpy.management.Dissolve` call).
+For each group of spatially identical fragments:
-2. For each fragment, retains only the designation with the **lowest `process_order`** (highest priority).
+   - The designation with the **lowest `process_order`** (highest priority) is assigned.
-3. **Dissolve** (`arcpy.management.Dissolve`): Merges adjacent fragments with the same designation, computing `MAX` statistics on the restriction fields.
-4. Populates the output using `InsertCursor`, looking up designation names and restriction values from a process_order dictionary.
+   - `forest_restriction_max`, `og_restriction_max`, and `mine_restriction_max` are set to the MAX across all contributing designations, ensuring the most restrictive level is reported for each sector.
+   - All contributing designation names are collected into a semicolon-delimited `overlapping_designations` field.
+3. Populates the output using `InsertCursor`, writing each unique planar polygon with its aggregated attributes.
+Each Union fragment retains its original geometry — polygons are not geometrically merged.

 The result: every point in BC falls within at most one designation polygon, assigned to the highest-priority overlapping designation.